TOD-theses/paper-T-RACE/main.typ

 In some cases, the transaction order can impact the execution of the individual transactions, but does not affect the overall result of executing both transactions.
 The approximation does not consider the execution of $T_A$ after $T_B$ in the reverse order, which could lead to incorrect TOD classification.

 For example, consider the case where both $T_A$ and $T_B$ multiply a value in a storage slot by 5.
 If the storage slot initially has the value 1, then executing both $T_A$ and $T_B$ will result in 25, regardless of the order.
-However, the state changes $Delta_T_B$ and $Delta_(T_B prime)$ are different, as for one scenario the value changes from 1 to 5 and for the other from 5 to 25.
+However, the state changes $Delta_T_B$ and $Delta'_T_B$ are different, as for one scenario the value changes from 1 to 5 and for the other from 5 to 25.
 Therefore, this would be classified as approximately TOD.

-Note, that the approximation is robust against the cases, where the absolute values differ, but the change is constant.
-For instance, if both $T_A$ and $T_B$ would increase the storage slot by 5 rather than multiplying it, the state changes $Delta_T_B$ and $Delta_(T_B prime)$ would be from 1 to 6 and from 6 to 11.
-As our definition for state changes equality uses the difference between the state before and after execution, we would compare the change $6 - 1 = 5$ against $11 - 6 = 5$, thus considering $Delta_T_B changesEqual Delta_(T_B prime)$.
+Note that the approximation is robust against the cases, where the absolute values differ, but the change is constant.
+For instance, if both $T_A$ and $T_B$ would increase the storage slot by 5 rather than multiplying it, the state changes $Delta_T_B$ and $Delta'_T_B$ would be from 1 to 6 and from 6 to 11.
+As our definition for state changes equivalence uses the difference between the state before and after execution, we would compare the change $6 - 1 = 5$ against $11 - 6 = 5$, thus considering $Delta_T_B changesEqual Delta'_T_B$.

 === Indirect dependencies

-An intuitive interpretation of our definition would be, that we compare $T_A -> T_(X_i) -> T_B$ with $T_(X_i) -> T_B$, i.e. reckon what would have happened if $T_A$ was not executed first, but last.
+An intuitive interpretation of our definition is that we compare $T_A -> T_(X_i) -> T_B$ with $T_(X_i) -> T_B$, i.e. reckon what happens if $T_A$ is not executed first, but last.
 However, the definition we provide does not perfectly match this concept, because it does not consider interactions between $T_A$ and the intermediary transactions $T_(X_i)$.
-In the intuitive model, not executing $T_A$ before the intermediary transactions could impact them and thus indirectly change the behaviour of $T_B$.
-Then we would not know if $T_A$ directly impacted $T_B$, or only through some interplay with intermediary transactions.
+In the intuitive model, not executing $T_A$ before the intermediary transactions may impact them and thus indirectly change the behaviour of $T_B$.
+Then we do not know if $T_A$ directly impacted $T_B$, or only through some interplay with intermediary transactions.
 Similarly, when we execute $T_A$ last and it behaves differently, we do not know if this is because of an interaction with $T_B$ or an intermediary transaction.

 Therefore, our exclusion of interactions between $T_A$ and $T_(X_i)$ may be desirable to focus only on interactions between $T_A$ and $T_B$, however it can cause divergences between our analysis results and what would have happened on blockchain.